Mark Roughley

 Certifications

-2016, Higher Education Academy, Fellow of the Higher Education Academy
+2016, Higher Education Academy, Fellow of the Higher Education Academy (FHEA)

-2012, Institute of Medical Illustrators, MIMI
+2012, Institute of Medical Illustrators, Member of the Institute of Medical Illustrators (MIMI)

 Academic appointments